seanbreckenridge/mpv-history-daemon/README.md

 Whenever watchfiles sees a file added/modified/deleted, it sends a signal to the daemon, to recheck if there are new sockets to process.

+Note: you don't have to use watchfiles, you're free to send the signal the daemon in whatever way works for you.

 I personally run this with `--scan-time 30` and `watchfiles`. `watchfiles` will typically pick up all changes, but the poll is there just in case it fails or misses something

 #### custom SocketData class